Career Influencers Network

 Through the implementation of the Career Influencers Network, University Career Services accepts a centralized role in coordinating, educating, and supporting the growth of a network across campus dedicated to the career readiness of Mason students.

-The Career Influencers Network provides the opportunity to learn how to best support students in becoming career ready and achieving post graduate success.
+The Career Influencers Network provides the opportunity to learn how to best support students in becoming career ready and achieving post graduate success in today’s quickly evolving world of work.

 - Open to all faculty, staff, and administrators

-- Work effectively with students seeking career advice
+- Work more effectively with students seeking career advice

-- Identify the proper methods of working with employers in compliance with NACE standards
+- Support recruiting efforts of employers in compliance with NACE standards

 "The Career Influencers Network training was simply wonderful.
 I chose to participate in the training because I wanted to be better equipped to engage with students around their career development questions and understand more fully how to connect students with the incredible resources offered by University Career Services.
 The training not only familiarized me with the depth of help available to students via counselors and industry managers but also connected me to the myriad of tools available to students on the University Career Services website.
 The training was engaging, practical, and immediately helpful to me.
 Thank you!"